SANS-Surya-o/Diet-Manager-OOPS-Project/README.md

 # YADA - Yet Another Diet Assistant

 This is a prototype implementation of the YADA diet management system for DASS Assignment 3.
+Taught me about the use of good design principles, and some OOPS concepts in C++

 ## Project Structure